-The Final Rule also establishes new Conditions and Maintenance of Certification requirements for health information technology (health IT) developers under the ONC Health IT Certification Program (Program), and standards for the voluntary certification of health IT for use by pediatric health care providers.
-Among other conditions, the ONC Final Rule requires as Conditions of Certification that a health IT developer not take any action that constitutes "information blocking" and that a health IT developer provide assurances to the agency that it will not take any such action (unless for certain legitimate purposes) or any other action that may inhibit the appropriate exchange, access and use of EHI.
+The Final Rule also establishes new Conditions and Maintenance of Certification requirements for health information technology ("health IT") developers under the ONC

+Health IT Certification Program, and standards for the voluntary certification of health IT for use by pediatric health care providers.5 Among other conditions, the ONC Final Rule requires as Conditions of Certification that a health IT developer not take any action that constitutes "information blocking" and that a health IT developer provide assurances to the agency that it will not take any such action (unless for certain legitimate purposes) or any other action that may inhibit the appropriate exchange, access and use of EHI.

 ONC also adds new API Conditions of Certification that address the practices developers of certified health IT should engage in, such as minimizing the "special effort" necessary to access, exchange and use EHI via certified API technology.
-Compliance with these Conditions of Certification is required by November 2, 2020, but ONC will exercise enforcement discretion for three months thereafter (until February 2, 2021).
+Compliance with these Conditions of Certification was initially required by November 2, 2020.
+However, in the Interim Final Rule, the agency pushes back the compliance date to April 5, 2021.